jlacar/jlacar.github.io/kotlin/0to1in5.md

 result(testInput).also(::println)
 ```

-> Developer Note: I use `also(::println)` because I already learned from previous days that it's an easy way to debug my code.
-When I get to the final solution, all I have to do is tack on also { check(...) } to add a safety net against regressions.
+> Developer Note: Eventually, once I found the solution, I would tack on an `.also { check() }` after `.also(::println)` to act as a guardrail against regressions.
+This is a pattern I had established while solving the problems in previous days.

 This is what the output looked like using the data from the problem example (formatted for clarity):